Home

 Types of CofO applications

 There are six (6) types of CofO applications: ownership change, use change, occupant load change, revision, temporary occupancy, and new building.
-For new buildings, there are three (3) CofO subsets: conditional, completion of core and shell, and establishment of a new occupancy.
+For new buildings, there are three (3) CofO subsets: completion of core and shell, conditional, and establishment of a new occupancy.

-• New Construction, Use Change, Occupant Load Change: If a new building or addition is constructed or there is a change of use, a building permit application with plans is required to be approved, constructed and passed inspection prior to the approval of a CofO.
+• Occupant Load Change: Occupant load change involves adjusting the capacity of a building or space to accommodate varying numbers of people or amounts of weight safely.
+This change typically occurs during renovations or when repurposing a building for different uses, necessitating changes to its occupancy limits or weight capacities.
 A building permit may also be required to change the occupant load, as determined by the Permit Operations Division.
-CofO for a new construction and load occupancy change (over 5,000 square feet) will be reviewed by District of Energy and Environment (DOEE) Stormwater Management.
-Failure to request a final inspection of storm water management facilities, and submittal of as-built plans of the completed storm water facility, may result in the denial of the CofO application.
+CofO for new construction and occupant load changes (over 5,000 square feet) will be reviewed by the District of Energy and Environment (DOEE) Stormwater Management.
+Failure to request a final inspection of stormwater management facilities, and submission of as-built plans of the completed stormwater facility, may result in the denial of the CofO application.

 • Revision: If a typographical error was made in a previously issued CofO, the applicant should apply for a revision to the issued CofO.
 Note that no substantive changes to the use or occupancy are permitted as a revision to an issued CofO.